silvi-12/ProductPage/README.md

 ## Description:

-This assignment involves developing a responsive e-commerce website using React.js and Tailwind CSS.
+This assignment involves developing a responsive e-commerce website using React.js and react bootstrap.
 The website includes features such as displaying a list of products, adding products to the cart, incrementing/decrementing product quantities, and displaying a checkout popup.

 ## Steps to Build and Run the Project:

 1. Clone the Repository:
    git clone "https://github.com/silvi-12/ProductPage.git"
-   cd quickcafe-products-page
+   cd ProductPage

 2. Install Dependencies:
    npm install or npm i